 One of the projects I did for the Udacity Data Analyst Nanodegree is the data wrangling of an OpenStreetMap dataset.
 The project demonstrates the data wrangling process from XML files which is the type of data OpenStreetMap is.
 It is human-edited, and hence, is inherently “dirty”.
 The process involves parsing, cleaning, and converting the data into a database.
 The database was then queried for exploration.

 I chose the Austin, TX area for this project.
-An extract for this area already exists.
-This file is at least 50 MB and just right for a simple data wrangling exercise.
-Instructions on how to find and download a dataset from OpenStreetMap is illustrated in the Udacity video here.
+An extract for this area already existed and was downloaded.
+This file was at least 50 MB and just right for a simple data wrangling exercise.
+Instructions on how to find and download a dataset from OpenStreetMap was illustrated somewhere (see current Udacity course of data wrangling).

 The OSM XML

 To understand how to parse the OSM XML, we need to understand its structure.
 It contains various elements, and an element is composed on a block of nodes, a block of ways, and a block of relations, aside from the character encoding.
 An example of an XML code is shown in the OSM XML wiki.